-In this Part, we highlight the fragility and deficiencies of a system that heavily relies on corporate gadflies to initiate governance changes through the submission of shareholder proposals.
-Section A focuses on the structural limitations of corporate gadflies.
-Unlike institutional investors, gadflies do not receive any compensation, have limited resources, face significant time constraints, and have to bear the high costs associated with submitting shareholder proposals out of their own pocket.
+This Part focuses on the fragility and deficiencies of a system that heavily relies on corporate gadflies to initiate governance changes through the submission of shareholder proposals.
+Section A examines the structural limitations of corporate gadflies.
+Unlike institutional investors, gadflies do not receive any compensation; in fact, they have limited resources, face significant time constraints, and must bear the high costs associated with submitting shareholder proposals out of their own pockets.
 Finally, there is neither an organized succession process nor a central body of institutional knowledge to ensure the continuing operation of this system in the future when the current generation of gadflies retires or loses motivation.

 Section B explores the costs generated by corporate gadflies’ activities.
-Gadflies could be motivated by personal interests and are less constrained by professional norms.
+Gadflies could be motivated by personal interests and are often less constrained by professional norms.
 Their activities also could disrupt the operation of public corporations and force the companies to bear the costs of addressing unnecessary shareholder proposals submitted to them.

-Finally, Section C outlines another danger corporate gadflies face: backlash by a coalition of large public corporations.
+Finally, Section C outlines another danger corporate gadflies face: backlash from a coalition of large public corporations.
 Corporate insiders fight gadflies by engaging in collective lobbying efforts to amend rules governing the submission of shareholder proposals, excluding proposals submitted by gadflies from the company ballot, and filing lawsuits against them.
-As individual shareholders, gadflies have limited resources to handle the powerful corporate machinery, and this backlash, if it continues in full force, threatens to reduce the overall effectiveness of gadflies' engagement.
+As individual shareholders, gadflies have limited resources to cope with the powerful corporate machinery, and this backlash, if it continues in full force, threatens to reduce the overall effectiveness of gadflies’ engagement.

 Structural Limitations